The Classical World and Spinor Formalisms of General Relativity: INTRODUCTION

-The present work is just aimed at supplying a self-consistent description of the inner structure of the $\gamma\varepsilon$-formalisms.
-Hence, attention will be concentrated upon the description of the key structures associated to the fundamental role played by spin densities in both the formalisms.
-The gauge behaviour of any admissible spin connexions is described conjunctively with a covariant description of the limiting process.
-We will exhibit the entire description of curvatures upon paving the way for deriving the system of wave equations for gravitons and geometric photons.
-We will likewise derive the patterns that describe the propagation of Dirac fields, in conformity with one of the original motivations of Infeld and van der Waerden for constructing the formalisms.
-We have divided the whole work into four Sections.
-The detailed descriptions and outlines of Sections 2 and 3 will be given in due course.
-In Section 4, we make some remarks on the formalisms.
+Our work has been divided into five Sections.
+For the sake of consistency, we have included as Section 2 a concise review of some facts concerning spacetime geometry which will not only impart an organizational character to our presentation, but will also enhance many formal world-spin analogies.
+The outlines of Sections 2 through 4 will be given in due course.
+In Section 5, we make some remarks on the formalisms.
 We have decided from the beginning to adopt the following conventions.
-Greek and Latin letters are broadly used as kernel letters for world and spin quantities in a curved spacetime $\mathfrak{M}$.
+Greek and Latin letters are broadly used as kernel letters for world and spin quantities.
 Kernel letters for world densities will especially appear as Gothic letters.
-A horizontal bar lying over a kernel letter will denote the ordinary operation of complex conjugation.
-Unprimed and primed kernel letters will be used to refer to outcomes of gauge transformations.
-Components of world and spin quantities are, respectively, labelled by lower-case and upper-case Latin letters.
-The unprimed-primed-index notation of Bach [25] and Schouten [6, 26] will be applied to the case of conjugate spinor components.
-World indices all range over the four values $0,1,2,3$ whereas spinor indices take either the values $0,1$ or $0^{\prime},1^{\prime}$.
-We will adhere to Bach's convention [25], according to which the effect on any index structure of the actions of the symmetry and antisymmetry operators is indicated by surrounding the relevant indices with round and square brackets, respectively.
+Components of world and spin quantities are labelled by lower-case and upper-case Latin letters, respectively.
+The primed-unprimed index notation of Ref.
+[12] will be applied to the case of conjugate spinor components.
+World indices all range over the four values $0,1,2,3$ whereas spinor indices take either the values $0,1$ or $0^{\prime },1^{\prime }$.
+We will utilize the convention [12, 34] according to which the effect on any index block of the actions of the symmetry and antisymmetry operators is indicated by surrounding the relevant indices with round and square brackets, respectively.
 Vertical bars surrounding an index block will mean that the indices singled out are not to partake of a symmetry operation.
-Any world quantity having $p$ upper and $q$ lower indices will sometimes be referred to as a quantity of valence $\{p,q\}$.
+Any world quantity having $p$ upper and $q$ lower indices will sometimes be referred to as a quantity of valence $ \{p,q\} $.
 Similarly, a spinor carrying $a$ upper and $b$ lower unprimed indices together with $c$ upper and $d$ lower primed indices will be termed as a spinor of valence $\{a,b;c,d\}$.
-The symbol "c.c."\ will denote an overall complex-conjugate piece.
-For convenience, the partial-derivative operator $\partial/\partial x^{a}$ for some spacetime coordinates $x^{0},$ $x^{1},$ $x^{2}$ and $x^{3}$ on $\mathfrak{M}$ will be written as $\partial_{a}$.
-Without any risk of confusion, we will utilize a torsionless operator $\nabla_{a}$ upon dealing with covariant derivatives in each formalism.
-Throughout the work, it will be assumed that the spacetime metric signature is $(+---)$.
-Use will be made of the natural system of units wherein $c=\hbar=1$.
-We will continue using the words \textit{object} and \textit{quantity} without calling upon any conceptual specifications like those fixed up by Schouten [27].
+Use will be made of the natural system of units in which $c=\hbar =1$.
+We will continue using the words \textit{ object} and \textit{quantity} without making any conceptual specifications.
 Further conventions will be explained occasionally.